TritonDataCenter/ruby-manta/README.md

 would return instead of data, a true boolean returns instead.
 Where 412 would occur, a MantaClient::PreconditionFailed is thrown.

+Conditional requests allow many good things, so you're advised to use them where applicable.
+You can conditionally download an object only if it has changed, update an object with CAS semantics, create links correctly in the face of concurrent updates, and so forth.

 initialize(manta_host, user, priv_key, _options_)